Emotional Alok Sharma apologises as coal phaseout text in Cop26 deal ‘watered down’

 He said days before they were warned against making “last-minute” changes to the text and said “due process” had not been followed.

-“This will not bring us closer to 1.5C but will make it more difficult to reach it,” she says.

-However, it is a landmark in that it is the first explicit mention of fossil fuels in a UN climate agreement.
+Despite criticism, the deal is a landmark of sorts in that it is the first explicit mention of fossil fuels in a UN climate agreement.

 The deal aims to keep limiting global warming to 1.5C above pre-industrial levels “alive” or within reach, in the face of a huge gap between the action countries are taking and what is needed to meet the goal.